Weston-super-Mare: Geography

+The mainly flat landscape of Weston is dominated to the north by Worlebury Hill (109 m above sea level).
+Bleadon Hill (176 m and Brean Down (97 m) forms its southern border.
+The River Axe flows into Weston Bay at Uphill, cutting Brean Down off from the town.
+Much of Worlebury Hill is wooded with some Ancient Woodland sites.
+The remains of Worlebury Camp hillfort are at its far western end.

-The tidal rise and fall in the Severn Estuary and Bristol Channel can be as great as 14.5 m, second only to Bay of Fundy in Eastern Canada.
+The beach lies on the western edge of the town.
+The upper part is sandy, but the tidal rise and fall in the Severn Estuary and Bristol Channel can be as great as 14.5 m, second only to Bay of Fundy in Eastern Canada.
 This tidal movement contributes to the deposition of natural mud in bays such as Weston.
 There has been concern about pollution levels from industrial areas in Wales and at the eastern end of the Bristol Channel; however this tends to be diluted by the Atlantic waters.
 There are measurable levels of chemical pollutants, and little is known about their effects.
 Of particular concern are the levels of cadmium and to a lesser degree residual pesticides and hydrocarbons.

-Just to the north of the town is Sand Point which marks the lower limit of the Severn Estuary and the start of the Bristol Channel.
-It is also the site of the Middle Hope 84.1 ha biological and geological Site of Special Scientific Interest.

-The town's suburbs include Ashcombe, Bournville, Coronation, Ebdon, Haywood Village, Hutton, Locking, Locking Parklands, Mead Vale, Milton, Oldmixon, St. Georges, Uphill, West Wick, Worle and Worlebury.
+Ellenborough Park, on the sea front near the town centre, is a Site of Special Scientific Interest due to the range of plant species found there.

+A map of 1792 shows that the early village of Weston was located around the church and southwards along what is today's High Street as far as the end of what is now Meadow Street.
+The town has developed eastwards along and below Worlebury Hill to envelop the villages of Milton and Worle.
+It has also spread south behind the seafront and with housing estates at Bournville, Coronation and Oldmixon which leaves a small undeveloped strip around the village of Uphill.